danielkoster/argosd/docs/installation.md

 ## Create repository destination and grant ownership
 `root$ mkdir /opt/argosd/`
 `root$ chown argosd:argosd /opt/argosd/`
-Most of the following commands should be run as this user.
+Most of the following commands should be run as this user, so you might want to switch to this user.
-`root$ sudo -su argosd`
+`root$ sudo -Hsu argosd`

 ## Clone the repository
 `argosd$ git clone https://github.com/danielkoster/argosd.git /opt/argosd/`